enrilwang/CodeCombat-project/README.md

 ## Goal##
 Defend your heart and survive for as long as possible

-In this arena, you control a hero who will fight against incomming waves of enemy units.
+In this arena, you control a hero who will fight against incomeing waves of enemy units.

 Your hero has the ability to spend gold to spawn allied units who will help in this battle.